Chart Color Schemes

 Age

-The median age in Birkdale is 43 years, which is significantly higher than Greater Brisbane's average of 36 years, and also considerably older than Australia's median age of 38 years.
-The 75-84 age group makes up 8.3% of the population in Birkdale, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 8.4%.
-According to data from the 2021 Census, the 75-84 age group has grown from 6.9% to 8.3% of the population in Birkdale.
-Conversely, the 25-34 cohort has declined from 10.1% to 8.4%.
-Population forecasts for the year 2041 indicate substantial demographic changes for Birkdale.
-The 75-84 age group is expected to grow by 45%, adding 594 people, reaching a total of 1,920 from 1,325.
-Notably, the combined age groups of 65 and above will account for 72% of the total population growth in Birkdale, reflecting the area's aging demographic profile.
+The median age in Birkdale is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and considerably older than Australia's median age of 38 years.
+The 75-84 age group constitutes 8.3% of the population in Birkdale, compared to a lower representation of the 25-34 cohort at 8.4%.
+According to post-2021 Census data, the 75-84 age group has increased from 6.9% to 8.3%, while the 25-34 cohort has decreased from 10.1% to 8.4%.
+Population forecasts for 2041 indicate substantial demographic changes in Birkdale, with the 75-84 age group expected to grow by 45%, reaching 1,920 people from 1,325.
+Notably, the combined 65+ age groups will account for 72% of total population growth, reflecting the area's aging demographic profile.
 In contrast, the 5-14 and 0-4 age cohorts are expected to experience population declines.